the-events-calendar/image-widget/readme.txt

 define( 'I_HAVE_SUPPORTED_THE_IMAGE_WIDGET', true );

-For more info on the philosophy here, check out our blog post: http://tri.be/define-i-have-donated-true/
+For more info on the philosophy here, check out our [blog post](http://tri.be/define-i-have-donated-true/)

 == Changelog ==